rightedges/the-ml-vision-book/chapters/3-model-zoo.md

 ---
-layout: page
+layout: default
-title: "The Architecture of Sight"
+title: "3.
+The Architecture of Sight"
+nav_order: 4
 ---

 # Chapter 3: The Architecture of Sight: How Models are Built